-Propellers are consumable parts that require regular maintenance and replacement to ensure the safe flight of the aircraft.
-The aircraft uses a quick-release propeller design, making it easy for you to replace them.
+Propellers are consumable parts that require regular maintenance and replacement to ensure the safe flight of the drone.

+The drone uses a quick-release propeller design, making it easy for you to replace them.

-Keep body parts away from the rotating propellers to avoid injury.
+• Keep body parts away from the rotating propellers to avoid injury.